J1149/j1149.github.io/developers/pai_core_apis/estimate_fee.md

 *See also*

-* SetTxFee: sets the transaction fee per kilobyte paid by transactions created by this wallet.
+* `SetTxFee`: sets the transaction fee per kilobyte paid by transactions created by this wallet.